strvcom/eslint-config-javascript/environments/nodejs/README.md

 Suitable for projects running on Node.js v8.

+### @strv/javascript/environments/nodejs/v8-3

+Suitable for projects running on Node.js v8.3.

+> Node.js 8.3 upgraded the v8 engine to 6.0 which [brings some ECMAScript features](https://v8project.blogspot.cz/2017/06/v8-release-60.html) previously not available in Node.js .
+This ruleset enables those language features.

 ### @strv/javascript/environments/nodejs/optional

 Use this ruleset in conjunction with any of the above version-specific rulesets.
 Provides additional insights into potential inconsistencies in the project.